 For example, if there is more than one founder, it may be feasible for each founder to set up their own holding company that holds shares in different subsidiaries.

-The Aktiengesellschaft (AG) is a corporate structure limited liability by share ownership, in which these shares are tradeable on the stock market.
+The Aktiengesellschaft (AG) - the German stock company - is a corporate structure with limited liability via share ownership, in which these shares are tradeable on the stock market.

 If you want to grow your company as quickly as possible, the AG could be your best option.
 By selling company shares in the form of equity, you can raise capital without bureaucratic hassle.